hypertidy/vapour/README.md

 fname <- "usa_parks/ne_10m_parks_and_protected_lands_area.shp"
 ```

-That last `fname` is the file we're interested in, which contains polygons for all United States parks.
-We now construct a timing benchmark for three ways of extracting the data within a pre-defined bounding box of:
+That last `fname` is the file we’re interested in, which contains
+polygons for all United States parks.
+We now construct a timing
+benchmark for three ways of extracting the data within a pre-defined
+bounding box of:

 ``` r
 library (magrittr)